kushagharahi/kushagharahi.github.io/src/content/blog/posts/asrock_z77_extreme4_gtx_970_high_sierra_hackintosh/post.md

 ## Congratulations you should have a mostly working Hackintosh now!

-### Enabling bluetooth for Airpods, Magic Keyboard/Mouse, [Handoff](https://support.apple.com/guide/mac-help/hand-off-between-devices-mchl732d3c0a/mac)

-This [$10 USB Bluetooth adapter](https://amzn.to/38ZgbGY) works well for me.
-No need for an expensive PCI bluetooth like some enthusiasts claim.
-My Airpods, Magic Keyboard/Mouse, and Handoff from my iPhone work beautifically.

 ### To-Do
 - Figure out why some USB ports don't work (Needs a missing Kext)
 - Mojave/Catalina upgrade guide
  - only thing missing is Nvidia drivers because Apple and Nvidia have some beef and there isn't a driver made.
 So when/if(?)
 Nvidia releases them then this guide should work, YMMV.
  - Alternatively, you can get a [Metal](https://support.apple.com/en-us/HT202239) supported GPU.
 I personally have used a [AMD Radeon RX 560](https://amzn.to/3h2IWFt) GPU to update successfully using this guide.
- -